1. Introduction

 - Before Save: Executes when an entity is saved (only applies to forms);

-Other than these, there is one special entity behaviour:
+Other than these, there are some special behaviours:

 -